 As Associate Director and Senior Research Fellow, Dorian applies multidisciplinary expertise in technology research and design to the development and enhancement of CFI's research projects, educational initiatives, communications, and strategy.
-She is also Deputy Chair of the CFI Strategy Group.
+She is also Deputy Chair of the CFI Strategy Group and Postdoctoral Affiliate at Trinity College, Cambridge.

 Dorian is a designer, design researcher and author who specialises in design for wellbeing, design for learning, and digital ethics in practice.
 She guided the launch of the Centre's Master of Studies in AI Ethics and Society and is on the editorial board of the journal AI & Ethics.
 She is also a Research Associate at the Dyson School of Design Engineering at Imperial College London where she works with stakeholders to design technologies for physical and psychological health.
 Her books include Positive Computing: Technology for Wellbeing and Human Potential (MIT Press), and Interface Design for Learning: Design Strategies for Learning Experiences (Pearson).
 With over 20 years’ experience in technology design, she works together with users, engineers, and social scientists to co-create human-centred, context-sensitive and research-driven technologies in ways that respect psychological needs.
 She has also done work for non-profit and corporate institutions including Movember Foundation, IESO Digital Health, Google, Sony and Phillips.